-General requirements re parking, height, setbacks, waterfront property, etc.
+General requirements re parking, height, setbacks, waterfront property, etc. 8.

-- 8. (1) In development areas, parking space shall be provided - - (a) on individual lots or in nearby locations for public, commercial, industrial and domestic buildings developed prior to the 6th May, 2002; and - b) on individual lots for public, commercial, industrial and domestic buildings developed on or after that date, as set out below, except that in the case of public, commercial, industrial and domestic buildings developed on or after that date in the General Commercial zone, twenty-five per cent of the parking space may be provided on land located not more than five hundred feet from the respective building.
+- 7. For the purposes of these regulations, the Governor may designate as a Government-approved low cost housing programme, any development (or intended development) of one or more low cost dwelling units. - (1) In development areas, parking space shall be provided - - (a) on individual lots or in nearby locations for public, commercial, industrial and domestic buildings developed prior to the 6th May, 2002; and - b) on individual lots for public, commercial, industrial and domestic buildings developed on or after that date, as set out below, except that in the case of public, commercial, industrial and domestic buildings developed on or after that date in the General Commercial zone, twenty-five per cent of the parking space may be provided on land located not more than five hundred feet from the respective building.